MicrosoftDocs/microsoft-salescopilot-docs/articles/view-record-details.md

 Alternately, you can also open a record in CRM from the **Dynamics 365** or **Salesforce** tab.
 Hover over a record, select **More actions** (**...**), and then select **Open in Dynamics 365** or **Open in Salesforce**.

 :::image type="content" source="media/more-actions.png" alt-text="Screenshot showing how to open a record in CRM.":::

+> [!NOTE]
+> If you're using Salesforce as your CRM, this feature works only if you're using the Lightning Experience.

 ## View People.ai insights (preview)